 Our completed work includes a diverse range of buildings, as well as exhibitions, public realm, landscapes, interiors, temporary installations and neighbourhood masterplans.

-Recent projects include the Royal Armouries Museum, new galleries at the Tower of London,, Spa School for young people with autism, St Saviour's & St Olave's Secondary, and Walk in the Olympic Park, a curated route with landscape installations for the London 2012 Olympics.
+Recent projects include new galleries at the Tower of London; the Reading Room at Wellcome Collection; Spa School for young people with autism; St Saviour's & St Olave's Secondary School; the redevelopment of Nunhead Green with the GLA's Outer London Fund; and Walk in the Olympic Park for the London 2012 Olympics.

-The practice has won numerous architectural competitions and has been internationally published and exhibited, including a solo exhibition at the British School in Rome, the Venice Biennale 2008, Arch Moscow 2011 and Buenos Aires Biennale 2011.
+The practice has won numerous architectural competitions and has been internationally published and exhibited, including the Venice Biennale 2008.
 Our work is nourished through research and collaborations with experts, academics and students.
 The directors teach in London, lecture in Europe and USA and have been the Louis I. Kahn Visiting Professors at Yale.
 They sit on a number of UK design review panels and contribute to contemporary architectural culture through writing and public debate.